KronosSlott

 Multi-table tournaments are high-pressure, fast-paced

-that require fine poker skills and an agile mind.
+events that require fine poker skills and an agile mind.
 Some players use

 special software to calculate their best chances of winning the hand.